 Other then this horrible pocket, everything else went smoothly (once I got the Teflon foot).

-I had to change how I attach the strap connectors, because my machine would not sew through all that layers of Faux leather.
-Instead I opted to attach it with rivets, and I love the result!
+I had to change how I attach the strap connectors because my machine would not sew through all those layers of Faux leather.
+Instead, I opted to attach it with rivets, and I love the result!

 The Batala backpack has such an eye catching design, which for sure will make some heads turn!
 There is nothing that I dislike about this pattern and if you are in need of a stylish, yet practical backpack do not look any further!
 I love the piping detail, but you have an option of skipping it all together in case it is not your taste.
 This pattern has so much potential, and it allows you to get very creative with a fabric choice and color blocking.